emilyfuhrman/emilyfuhrman.github.io/_posts/2023-01-15-perspective-from-work-on-paper.md

 This piece mobilizes and makes visible the memory of a personal object in the lived interior, capturing the corners of a room as 'seen' by the print positioned in the frame.

-Special thanks to Nic Flood for measurement methodology and additional insight.
+Thanks to Nic Flood for measurement methodology and insight.